-Our audits were conducted for the purpose of forming opinions on the basic consolidated financial statements as a whole, ASF financial statements as a whole and FBF financial statements as a whole.
-The information in the Other Funds and Intra-GSA Eliminations sections in the consolidating and combining financial statements in Schedules 1 through 4 (herein referred to as "consolidating information"), and the information in the Table of

-Contents, About this Report, Letter from the Administrator, How GSA Benefits the Public, Letter from the Chief Financial Officer, Inspector General's Transmittal Memorandum of Independent Auditors' Report, and Other Information sections of GSA's 2019 Agency Financial Report are presented for purposes of additional analysis and are not a required part of the basic consolidated, ASF and FBF financial statements.
+Our audits were conducted for the purpose of forming opinions on the basic consolidated financial statements as a whole, ASF financial statements as a whole, and FBF financial statements as a whole.
+The information in the Other Funds and Intra-GSA Eliminations sections in the consolidating and combining financial statements in Schedules 1 through 4 (herein referred to as "consolidating information"), the About this Report, the Table of Contents, Frequently Asked Questions, Letter from the Administrator, How GSA Benefits the Public, Letter from the Chief Financial Officer, Inspector General's Transmittal of the Independent Auditors' Report, and Other Information sections of GSA's 2020 Agency Financial Report is presented for purposes of additional analysis and is not a required part of the basic consolidated, ASF, and FBF financial statements.